 An estimated 43.5 million Americans, or nearly 30 percent of the general population, provide unpaid care for an older adult, or someone living with illness or disability (source: AARP 2015).
-Families are the major provider of long-term care for their older loved ones and these unpaid caregivers represent the largest source of long-term services and supports in the nation.
+Families are the primary providers of long-term care for their older loved ones, and these unpaid caregivers represent the largest source of long-term services and support in the nation.

 Here are some of the areas our information specialists can help you explore:

-- Respite Care: temporary supervision of the older adult to provide rest for the unpaid caregiver.
+- Respite Care: temporary supervision of an older adult to provide rest for the hard-working caregiver.